Check window 10 / 11 user login history

 You will get both Successful as well as Unsuccessful Sign-Attempt info as shown above.

-To disable this, just delete "DisplayLastLogonInfo" value or you can just set that value of "DisplayLastLogonInfo" to "0"
+To disable this, just delete the "DisplayLastLogonInfo" value or you can just set that value of "DisplayLastLogonInfo" to "0"

 FAQs